passbolt/grunt-chrome-extensions-reloaded/README.md

 # grunt-chrome-extensions-reloaded

-This grunt utility can help reload open chrome extensions (chrome://extensions) and help with chrome extension development.
+This grunt utility can help reload open chrome extensions (chrome://extensions) and therefore help you if you are developing a chrome extension.
 You will need to install [chrome-cli](https://github.com/prasmussen/chrome-cli) to interface with Chrome.

 ## How is this different from existing modules?